nagaseri/liri-node-app/README.md

 # LIRI Node App

-	A node app that will take in your commands and render information!
+	A SIRI like app using node to search movies, songs, and tweets based on your command!

 	Below are screenshots of the app: